Stranger542/Optimizaton-Techniques-IMA-314-Fiction-404-/README.md

 # Optimization Algorithms from Scratch

-A semester project implementation of various **mathematical optimization algorithms**.
+A semester project implementation of **mathematical optimization algorithms**.
 This repository contains the **core Python code** for each algorithm along with **Jupyter Notebooks** demonstrating, visualizing, and comparing their performance.

 ---